 This is one of the many ways you can use reverb on drums.
 There are various ways to do it.
 But this method works in most cases.
 No matter what genre it is.
 This is the best practice to add reverb on VST drums.

 You can tweak some settings or change some little things here and there.
 But follow the core steps and your drum will sound powerful and big.
-At the same time, it will have breathing air and natural sound.
+At the same time, it will have to breathe air and natural sound.